LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-1-doomsday-funtime-128-to-200.md

 Sandpoint home base.

-Keleri gives breakdown on what the plan is.
+Keleri gives a breakdown on what the plan is.

 2 investigations in the past: Otari and the Heroes of Korvosa.